AgencyPMG/Webstalk/README.md

 your new webstalk templates directory.
 See `src/PMG/Webstalk/Resources/views` for how those files might work and to get an idea of the context variables passed in.

+## Running the Tests

+Webstalk has two sets of tests: unit and integration.
+Unit tests cover all of its internal code.
+Integration tests cover the areas where webstalk touches the outside world (this includes external libraries, which are wrapped up in adapters).

+Composer install with `--dev` flag (the default behavior).
+Then run `/vendor/bin/phpunit`.
+This will run both test suites.

+You'll probably see some tests skipped, those are tests that require a local copy of beanstalkd running.
+So start it up!
+If it's running on localhost with the default port (11300), that's all you'll need to do: just run the tests again.

+If not, set the `BEANSTALKD_HOST` and `BEANSTALKD_PORT` environment variables and running the tests.

+    $ BEANSTALKD_PORT=11301 ./vendor/bin/phpunit

+You can also just run a single test suite:

+    $ ./vendor/bin/phpunit --testsuite Unit
+    $ ./vendor/bin/phpunit --testsuite Integration